MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/concepts/how-to-work-with-large-datasets.md

 ---
-title: How to work with large datasets?
+title: How to work with large datasets
 description: This article provides some guidance on how to work with large datasets in your applications.
 author: waldekmastykarz
 ms.author: wmastyka